Axway/open-banking-docs/content/en/docs/Validation/openid-certification.md

 You can either run these tests:

 * on Open ID platform <https://www.certification.openid.net>.
 You would need an account to login
-* on your local test platform that you can deploy by following these instructions : <https://gitlab.com/openid/conformance-suite/-/wikis/Developers/Build-&-Run>
+* or, on your local test platform that you can deploy by following these instructions : <https://gitlab.com/openid/conformance-suite/-/wikis/Developers/Build-&-Run>

 You should then be able to create and run new test plans